On this page

 Driving your own car or a rental car

 You may offset €0.19 per kilometre against your revenue for business trips made in your own car or a rental car.
-You may not deduct the VAT (BTW) on the purchase price of the car, but you may deduct the VAT on repair and maintenance costs on the condition that you take account of private use of your car.
+You may not deduct the VAT (btw) on the purchase price of the car, but you may deduct the VAT on repair and maintenance costs on the condition that you take account of private use of your car.

 Driving a company car

 Your car is part of your business assets and all motoring expenses are chargeable to your business.
-You may offset the costs against your revenue on condition that you take account of private use of the car.
+You may offset the costs against your revenue on condition that you take account of private use of the car (in Dutch).
 If you buy the car especially for your business, you may deduct the VAT on the purchase price.
 If you already owned the car before you started using it for your business, you may not deduct the VAT on the purchase price.
 You may deduct the VAT on the repair and maintenance costs, on condition that you take account of private use.

 Driving a leased car